MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

     If you see **Select template** in this dialog box:

     - The client is running in [protection-only mode](client-protection-only-mode.md).
 You can select a template to apply protection that your administrator has configured for you.

-    If only some labels are unavailable:
+    If only some labels display as unavailable:

      - You have a version of Office that doesn't support protecting data (Standard edition).
 When this is detected, labels that are configured to apply protection display as unavailable.